Out-Law Guide | 28 Oct 2019 | 2:22 pm | 1 min. read

 Changes to benefits

-Any changes implemented cannot worsen benefits which have already been earned under existing arrangements, unless the affected scheme members consent to this.
+Changes cannot worsen benefits which have already been earned, unless the affected scheme members consent to this.
 Some schemes are more restrictive and also prohibit any change to future benefits, although this is rare.
 More commonly, a pension scheme's rules sometimes prevent certain types of change.
+Each scheme is different, so it is important to check what your scheme says.

 Where an employer is proposing a change to an existing benefit, any conflicts of interest for the trustees should be considered.
 For example, do they owe duties to the employer or are they members of the scheme?
 Conflicts of interest for advisers should also be considered.